helderdarocha/chess-clocks/README.md

 the switch to the left or right side.
 Two microswitches are mounted under the seesaw switch to detect which side is pressed.
 Any slight movement of the seesaw switch will trigger a button press.
 The case was decorated with 0.5mm wood sheets.

+The old model (Clock 2) uses a 3xAA battery pack and pull-up resistors.
+The new model (Clock 3) uses a Li-ion battery with a TP4056 charger module.

 ## Hardware

 Materials used for this project: